morapelker/bluesnap-ios-int/README.md

 # Sending the payment for processing
 If the shopper purchased via PayPal, then the transaction has successfully been submitted and no further action is required.

-If the shopper purchased via credit card, you will need to make a server-to-server call to BlueSnap's Payment API with the Hosted Payment Field token you initialized in the SDK.
+If the shopper purchased via credit card, you will need to create a transaction using a server-to-server API call to BlueSnap's Payment API with the Hosted Payment Field token you initialized in the SDK.
 You should do this after the shopper has completed checkout and has left the SDK checkout screen.
 Visit the [API documentation](https://developers.bluesnap.com/v8976-Basics/docs/completing-tokenized-payments) to see how.

+In case of a Subscription checkout, you should create a subscription using a server to server API call, This is also covered in the [API documentation](https://developers.bluesnap.com/v8976-Basics/docs/completing-tokenized-payments).

 **Note:** In the Standard Checkout Flow, this is when `purchaseFunc` is called.
 In the Custom Checkout Flow, this is when `didSubmitCreditCard` is called (if you're using the `BSCcInputLine` field) or `completion` is called (if you're using your own input fields).